 Now, I am at my last semester at Guilford College and am currently applying for graduate school in journalism all around the country.
 Hopefully, I will be able to continue learning about communication in different media and make a difference in my community.

 Want to know how Guilford College can help you pursue professional goals?
-Schedule a visit to learn about the Career Development Center at Guilford.
+Schedule a visit to learn about Guided Discovery at Guilford.

 Be a Blogger — Guilford students, contact the Office of Marketing to share your internship experience.